 Ismene Petrakis, MD

 Martha J. Wunsch, MD, FAAP, DFASAM

 Debbie M. Cheng, Sc.D.

 Boston University School of Public Health

 Michael A. Arends

 Frank J. Vocci, PhD, is President and Senior Research Scientist of Friends Research Institute in Baltimore, Maryland.
-He has previously served as Director of the National Institute on Drug Abuse’s Division of Pharmacotherapies and Medical Consequences of Drug Abuse and is President-Elect of The College on Problems of Drug Dependence.
-His research interests include developing medications for treating nicotine and stimulant dependence and evaluating best practices for treatment of opiate users with criminal justice involvement.
+He has previously served as Director of the National Institute on Drug Abuse’s Division of Pharmacotherapies and Medical Consequences of Drug Abuse and is a Fellow and Past-President of The College on Problems of Drug Dependence.
+His research interests include developing medications for treating nicotine and stimulant use disorder, developing new treamnts for opioid use disorder, and evaluating best practices for treatment of opiate users with criminal justice involvement.